abdelhakim96/Ghost_Tracking_DFL/README.md

 # Quadrotor with Gimbal Tracking a Fixed-Wing Aircraft Simulation

 This repository contains a set of MATLAB scripts that simulate a quadrotor with a gimbal tracking a fixed-wing aircraft.
-The simulation uses a Differential Flatness Controller (DFL) for the quadrotor and a 6-degrees-of-freedom (6DOF) model for the fixed-wing aircraft.
+The simulation uses a Dynamic Feedback Linearization for the quadrotor and a 6-degrees-of-freedom (6DOF) model for the fixed-wing aircraft.

 ## Project Structure